MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddCallExtension.md

 ---
-title: "Call Extensions: Add a Phone Number" ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: "Call Extensions: Add a Phone Number"
+description: Add a phone number to your ad that is appropriate for all locations where your ads display. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Add a phone number to your ad that is appropriate for all locations where your ads display.
 ---

 # Call extensions: Add a phone number